-We are looking forward to welcome you for breakfast, lunch or dinner in our brand new Brasserie de Roode Leeuw.
+We are looking forward to welcome you for breakfast, coffee and cake, high tea, drinks, lunch or dinner in our brand new Brasserie de Roode Leeuw.

 The history of Hotel Amsterdam De Roode Leeuw dates back to the 15th century.
 In 1911 the hotel opened its doors and was therefore one of the first hotels in Amsterdam.
 The location of the hotel is fantastic and very central, namely on the Damrak near Dam Square.
 Our hotel is one of the few remaining privately owned hotels in the city.

 A rich history in hospitality

 Hotel Amsterdam De Roode Leeuw has its origins as a prominent inn as far back as the 15th century.
 The oldest proof of ownership dates back to 1454.
 Tender Simon Pietersz leased the building from a certain priest named Jan Damaesz.
 This indicates there is a medieval alliance between 'Spiritualia' and a 'red lion' (roode leeuw).
 The original building, located where you can now find Peeck & Cloppenburg and Madame Tussauds, was demolished in 1838.
 We then find De Roode Leeuw on the Vijgendam 22 as a coffee bar De Roode Leeuw until it was demolished in 1911.
 A new building, designed by architect Foeke Kuipers, was erected at the Damrak in 1911.
 Kuipers was a much sought-after architect in Amsterdam at that time.